Media Format Reference

 - Vorbis: Vorbis is royalty-free, but has limited browser and device support.

 1 Audio playback in Internet Explorer 11 with Windows 7 will only work via Flash

 2 Vorbis support as of Android 4.0+ (Ice Cream Sandwich).

 3 AAC playback in HTML5 only supported on Windows.

 - Apple's HLS protocol, using M3U8 manifest files and TS media files.
 HLS builds upon standard HTTP, making it easy to deploy and firewall resilient.
-All JW6 editions support HLS on mobile devices, but only the Premium and Ads editions support HLS on desktop browsers.
+All JW Player editions support HLS on mobile devices, but only the Premium and higher support HLS on desktop browsers.
 See Using Apple HLS Streaming for more info.